/

 6. Adjust your approach as needed

-Once you're happy with your status update, pop it into an email with a light, breezy message.
-You may have a regular status call booked in, and you're sharing this update ahead of that call so everyone can read it beforehand (amazing!), or your client is happy to do it over email (love that for you!).
+Once you’re happy with your project status summary, pop it into an email with a light, breezy message.
+You may have a regular status call booked in, and you’re sharing this update ahead of that call so everyone can read it beforehand (amazing!), or your client is happy to do it over email (love that for you!).

 If there’s something a bit thorny, offer to jump on a call to discuss things if they’d like.
 Remember that clients are people too.

-Use these free project status update templates
+Use these free project status report update templates

 Project status template for agile projects